Qaizen/note-taker/README.md

 # Note Taker

 This project is a Note Taker application.
-The application allows users to write, save, and delete notes.
+The application allows users to write a note title, detail, save, and delete notes.
 Front end starter code was provided for this challenge and the back end was created with Express.js.

 ## Installation